What Is the Ideal Team Size to Maximize Productivity?

 Team size and communication: Jeff Bezos’ 2 Pizza Rule

 Conventional wisdom says that two heads are better than one.
 The more people you have working on a project, looking at the angles, and contributing ideas, the better off you are, and the more likely you are to hit your goals.

 Having more hands on deck is attractive, even if you’re talking about building a small team that’s just a bit larger than what you have now.

 But throwing more people at something doesn’t automatically produce success.

-If you act on that belief — that more people means better results — requires you to treat each individual person as an equally measured solution – like perfectly molded stackable cups that each hold an equal amount of volume.
+If you act on the belief that more people means better results, it requires you to treat each individual person as an equally measured solution—like stackable cups that each hold the same volume.

 People don’t work like that.

 Building a team by the numbers is ineffective.

 Amazon CEO Jeff Bezos was opposed to growing teams this way.
 According to the Wall Street Journal: